 Adjusting Technique

+That’s what makes hand tool woodworking endearing to us who practice it — the problem-solving is constant and deeply satisfying.
 Scrapers excel where planes struggle.
 The cabinet scraper produces fine shavings with a nearly vertical cutting action that rarely tears even the most challenging figure.
 Master scraper sharpening to access this invaluable technique.

 Complex Joinery